mattermost/docs/source/manage/mmctl-command-line-tool.rst

 mmctl usage notes
 -----------------

-- System Admins have two ways to run ``mmctl`` commands: by downloading ``mmctl`` from the release URLs, which you can find in the :ref:`installation instructions <install-mmctl-options>`, or by building it directly.
+- System Admins have two ways to run ``mmctl`` commands: by downloading ``mmctl`` from the release URLs, which you can find in the :ref:`installation instructions <install-mmctl-options>`, or by building it directly, for which you can check the :ref:`build instructions <build-mmctl>` below.
 The source code lives in the `server/cmd/mmctl directory within the mattermost repository <https://github.com/mattermost/mattermost/tree/master/server/cmd/mmctl>`__.
 - ``mmctl`` also comes bundled with the Mattermost distribution, and is located in the ``bin`` folder of the installation, next to the ``CLI``.

   - We recommend you add the path to the Mattermost ``bin`` folder into your ``$PATH`` environment variable.
 This ensures that you can run mmctl commands locally regardless of your current directory location.